lucsan/simpserv/README.md

 #### Usage:

-- Command line
 - Simply move the `simpserv.js` file to the root folder and `node simpserv.js`
-- for npm (node_modules) `npm run simpserv`
+- For npm (node_modules) `npm run simpserv`
+- For demo site pages, change `config root` to `node_modules/simpserv`

 #### Operation:
 - You can run it `node simpserv.js`
-- Root is relative to the folder node is called in
+- Root is relative to the folder node is called from.
 - It only reads html and included inline files (ie: it does not shell out for PHP, python etc)

 #### Configuration: